jshiohaha/discord-digester/README.md

 -   Add and remove channels from an allowlist that dictates which messages are synced
 -   Backfill messages from allowed channels
 -   Get messages from a channel

+# Stats

+Check out this [README](./stats/README.md) for some stats on the data that Discord Digester has collected.

 # API Reference